Like so many other young people, you may opt for a gap year because:

-Look for work in the industry that interests you.
-You may need training for the occupation you want.
-In the meantime, finding part-time or full-time work during your gap year in the same industry sector can help you become more familiar with your career options.
+You may need training to work in the industry you want.
+Finding part-time or full-time work in an industry sector that interests you can help you become more familiar with your career options.
 It can also lead to new networking connections.

-When employers look at resumés, they often see international travel as providing important world experience.
-With some planning ahead, you can spend your gap year working abroad.
+When employers look at resumés, they often see international travel as a sign that you have important world experience.
+With some planning, you can spend your gap year working abroad.
 Think about travel destinations that can benefit your career.

 Check out these resources: